-Since the residues coming from the pole $u_{\alpha}-u_{\beta}-m=0$ is zero, in the positive FI-parameter region, the poles contributing to the JK residues of \eqref{eq:contour1N4} are the same as \eqref{eq:hyperplanes1}.
-In a similar way, the JK residue of \eqref{eq:contour1N4} in the negative FI-parameter region is evaluated at \eqref{eq:hyperplanes2}.
+Since the residues coming from the pole $u_{\alpha}-u_{\beta}-m=0$ are zero, in the positive FI-parameter region, the poles contributing to the JK residue of \eqref{eq:contour1N4} are the same as those in \eqref{eq:hyperplanes1}.
+Similarly, the JK residue of \eqref{eq:contour1N4} in the negative FI-parameter region is evaluated at \eqref{eq:hyperplanes2}.
 Then the $k$-vortex partition function for 3d $\mathcal{N}=4$ gauge theory is given by {

 }